Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 They feed by sucking sap from plants, causing them to wilt and appear sickly.
 Additionally, the leaves may turn yellow and drop off.

-Scale bugs are identified by tiny, shell-like bumps clustered along plant stems.
-They excrete a sticky honeydew substance, which often attracts fungi and sooty mold on plants.
+These pests are identified by tiny, shell-like bumps clustered along plant stems.
+Many scale insects, especially soft scales, excrete a sticky substance called honeydew, which can lead to black sooty mold growth on plants.

 How to Get Rid of Scale on Plants Naturally